 To me, they are not perfect, but they are an excellent expression of many key ideas behind Agile.
 And we should be thinking about them every day.
 They require thought and common sense to consider how they should be applied on a day-to-day basis.
 As well as explanation.
 For example, a SM should re-explain them frequently to the Team.

 Yes, I meant every day.
 In part because humans easily forget, and in part because the opposing ideas are quite deeply embedded in us.

 Now something that I have not been discussing nearly as much, Scrum Values.
 They are here.
 Rather than ideas about how Scrum or Agile works, they are guiding ethical ‘laws’.
-A bit more like the 10 commandments from Judaism.
+A bit more like the 10 commandments of Moses.